kantu-lang/kantu/docs/getting_started/overview.md

 ### Type definition restrictions

-Type declarations must be [_strictly positive_](https://cs.stackexchange.com/questions/55646/strict-positivity).
+Type declarations must pass a _positivity test_.
-If you don't know what that means, don't worry--99% of types you write will probably satisfy this requirement.
+This test is based on the notion of [strict positivity](https://cs.stackexchange.com/questions/55646/strict-positivity).
+However, Pamlihu imposes additional restrictions in order to simplify the positivity testing algorithm.

-Odds are, the only time you will declare a type that violates the strict positivity requirement is if you deliberately try to.
+You can probably skip this section, since odds are, the only time you will declare a type that violates the strict positivity requirement is if you deliberately try to.

-However, if you're still curious about (and you don't already know) the definition of positivity, please read the article linked above.
+However, if you're still curious about this (or you got referred to this page by a StackOverflow answer because you were one of the unlucky one in a million who stumbled upon this error "out in the wild"), read on.

 #### Motivation of the strict positivity requirement